 To highlight the importance of reading aloud to children, Thompson School District will celebrate Read Aloud Day on Tuesday, November 8.
 Community members are being invited to read to classes in elementary schools.
 The time commitment is approximately 30 minutes.
 Various schools and time slots are available.
 Contact Chris Ingold, 613-5072 or email@example.com, by Oct.
 14 to sign up.

 A public meeting will be held to address bullying and suicide prevention in the Berthoud schools following a recent suicide.
 In attendance will be regional bullying and suicide prevention experts and concerned citizens.
 School administrators and members of the local and surrounding police departments have been invited.
 May 3, 2011 at 7 p.m. in the Berthoud Area Community Center, 248 Welch Ave., Berthoud.

 In the age of abbreviated Twitter messages writing may become a lost art, but some of Berthoud’s youth can still put a sentence together .
 The Berthoud Schools Fund (BSF) challenged Berthoud students to write about how the technology provided by the money raised at the last two Berthoud Bashes has influenced their education.
 While some of you may not know a Promethean Board from a document camera, these kids do.
-The BSF recieved 39 entries covering the suggested genre of essay, play, ...
+The BSF recieved 39 entries covering the suggested genre of essay, play, poem or ...
 Full Story